Nope: Jordan Peele unveils cryptic poster for his new horror film

 July 22, 2021

-Slated to hit cinemas in one year’s time, on 22 July 2022 (and let’s hope that next year’s release won’t suffer the pandemic-inflicted setbacks of last year’s), the film will feature Daniel Kaluuya (the British actor who garned an Oscar nomination for the playing the lead role in Get Out) alongside Keke Palmer and Steven Yeun.
+Slated to hit cinemas in one year’s time, on 22 July 2022 (and let’s hope that next year’s release won’t suffer the pandemic-inflicted setbacks of last year), the film will feature Daniel Kaluuya (who garnered an Oscar nomination for the playing the lead role in Get Out) alongside Keke Palmer and Steven Yeun.

 While the poster gives away no clues (we might have to wait for the first trailer to get a real impression of the scares in store), this Twitter user certainly summed up the reaction of most of us who have endured the director’s previous horror flicks: